 - Plant Systems: Each plant providing Ancillary Services or Energy has a control system that obtains telemetry from Generating Units.
 Various measured values must be available from the Plant Control System as described in this BPM.
 The Plant Control System constitutes the source of the telemetry necessary to comply with the ISO's standards, pursuant to ISO Tariff Section 7.6.1(d). - Plant Interface Protocol: The interface between the Real-Time Device and the plant control system can be any protocol convenient to the control system, according to the relationship between the supplier and the Participating Generator. - SSL/TLS Encryption Layer: With SSL/TLS, the ISO's EMS real-time IP DNP3 poll converts to TCP in-the-clear or serial DNP3 protocol at the resource control system.
-The SSL/TLS capability may reside on the Plant Control System or on separate hardware. - Exemption from Simultaneous Connection: The ISO may grant an exemption from the requirement to establish two simultaneous connections for an intermittent resource with a capacity less than 10MW.
-For resources with a capacity of 10MW or greater the SSL/TLS option must meet the ISO standard for simultaneous connections. - ECN Connection: The Energy Communications Network (ECN) is a semi-private AT&T MPLS communications network option for telemetry from the Real-Time Device to the ISO's EMS.
+The SSL/TLS capability may reside on the Plant Control System or on separate hardware. - Dispersive ^{IM} CISDN: With this option, an alternative to the SSL/TLS, encryption layer, the real time DNP3 over TCP/IP poll from the ISO's EMS is encoded to traverse a resilient software define network.
+There is no requirement to manage digital certificates at the plant.
+There is no requirement for ECN.
+Dispersive ^{IM} CISDN can reside on hardware separate from the Plant Control System or as software on a Real Time Device.
+For resiliency, Dispersive ^{IM} CISDN supports multiple broadband links (Ethernet, DSL, cellular IP, satellite IP, or wireless) and aggregation of those links. - Exemption from Simultaneous Connection: The ISO may grant an exemption from the requirement to establish two simultaneous connections for an intermittent resource with a capacity less than 10MW.
+For resources with a capacity of 10MW or greater, both the SSL/TLS and DispersiveTM CISDN options the SSL/TLS option must meet the ISO standard for simultaneous connections. - ECN Connection: The Energy Communications Network (ECN) is a semi-private AT&T MPLS communications network option for telemetry from the Real-Time Device to the ISO's EMS.
 AT&T provisions access to the ECN.
-The ECN natively has no encryption. .
+The ECN natively has no encryption.
+ECN connectivity is not required for the DispersiveTM CISDN option.
 AT&T can provision ECN connectivity either as a T1 circuit with a customer-provisioned router or as an ANIRA IPsec VPN tunnel to the ECN.
-The ANIRA gateway has Ethernet and cellular IP capability. - Internet Connection: The connection option for the public Internet is for real-time data through an ISP for the purpose of telemetry in the same manner as the ECN.
-The ANIRA option supports this method. - Securing DNP3 over TCP/IP: The DNP3 protocol communicated over the TCP/IP transport must be secured.
-The ISO's EMS does not use the DNP3 SA (Secure Authentication) extension but achieves the same, plus encryption, using the following method:

-SSL/TLS with a customer-managed and periodically expiring digital certificate provisioned by the ISO

-ISO EMS: All telemetry arrives at the ISO's EMS encrypted over TCP/IP via either the ECN or an ISP network.
+The ANIRA gateway has Ethernet and cellular IP capability.

+- Internet Connection: The connection option for the public Internet is for real-time data through an ISP for the purpose of telemetry in the same manner as the ECN.
+The ANIRA and DispersiveTM CISDN options supports this method. - Securing DNP3 over TCP/IP: The DNP3 protocol communicated over the TCP/IP transport must be secured.
+The ISO's EMS does not use the DNP3 SA (Secure Authentication) extension but achieves the same, plus encryption, using one of the following two-methods: - SSL/TLS with a customer-managed and periodically expiring digital certificate provisioned by the ISO - o DispersiveTM CISDN managed security service - ISO EMS: All telemetry arrives at the ISO's EMS encrypted over TCP/IP via either the ECN or an ISP network.